anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-1-cl.md

   * Function names, return values, and parameters all follow the principles of good design
   * Function/method [docstrings](https://peps.python.org/pep-0257/) all provide the required information
   * There is barely any duplicated code

+## Addendums
+* Your README needs to specify exact examples that the grader can copy and paste to run your code, not just your usage statement.